isabellerao/vaccine_allocation/README.md

 The code can be used to reproduce all graphs and tables in the paper.
 - "SIS COVID Example - Calibration.py" calibrates the model to the COVID-19 example in New York State.
 - "SIS COVID Example - Quality of decisions.py" generates all tables and graphs for the SIS example in Section 4.
-- The script "SEIS Example.py" generates all tables and graphs for the SEIS example in Section 6.
+- "SEIS Example.py" generates all tables and graphs for the SEIS example in Section 6.
 - "requirements.txt" contains a list of all the packages required for the project, along with their versions.
 It ensures consistent setup across different environments.